jbarrieault/grpc-demo/README.md

 Trying out gRPC, that's it.

+> [!TIP]
+> These experimental programs resemble work in the [official examples](https://github.com/grpc/grpc-go/tree/master/examples).
+> If you want to learn gRPC, look there instead.

 ## Generating gRPC services

 The following re-generates the Echo service's gRPC service and protobuf code: